Using utilities to style elements on hover, focus, and more.

 See the pseudo-class reference for a complete list of available pseudo-class modifiers.

-Style form elements in different states using modifiers like required, invalid, and disabled:
+Style form elements in different states using modifiers like required

 Try making the email address valid to see the styles change